 It can be tempting to share the entire story behind your product update, but this can get boring quickly, particularly if people aren’t fully invested in your product or brand.

 Instead, you want to focus on keeping your update emails short and concise.
-Try and convey only the major points (like the benefits) and, if you need to add more backstory, provide a link to a dedicated webpage or blog post where those who are interested can find out more.
+Try to convey only the major points (like the benefits), and if you need to add more backstory, provide a link to a dedicated webpage or blog post where those who are interested can find out more.

 4. Decide Who You’re Writing to and Segment Accordingly

-There are probably going to be a number of different types of customers that you want to send your product update emails to.
+There will probably be a number of different types of customers to whom you want to send your product update emails.
 For example, you’re going to want to let existing customers know, but you might also want to let qualified leads who haven’t yet invested in your product knowledge too.